Lak language: History

-In 1864 Russian ethnographer and linguist P. K. Uslar wrote: "Kazikumukh grammar or as I called it for short in the native language, the Lak grammar, Lakku maz, the Lak language, is ready".
+In 1864, Russian ethnographer and linguist P. K. Uslar wrote: "Kazikumukh grammar or as I called it for short in the native language, the Lak grammar, Lakku maz, the Lak language, is ready".

 In 1890, P. K. Uslar compiled a textbook on Lak grammar titled The Lak Language.
 It stated under the title "Lak alphabet": "The proposed alphabet is written for people who name themselves collectively Lak, genitive Lakral.
 From among these people each one is named separately Lakkuchu 'Lakian man', the woman – Lakkusharssa 'Lakian woman'.
 Their homeland they name Lakral kIanu – 'Lak place'."

 Lak has throughout the centuries adopted a number of loanwords from Arabic, Turkish, Persian, and Russian.
 Ever since Dagestan was part of the Soviet Union and later Russia, the largest portion of loanwords have come from Russian, especially political and technical vocabulary.
 There is a newspaper and broadcasting station in Lak.

 In accordance with the Constitution of the Republic of Dagestan of 1994, Lak was named as the state language along with Russian and some other major languages spoken in Dagestan (about 20 local languages are unwritten and have no official status).
 Lak is used as a teaching tool in elementary school and taught as a subject in secondary schools, vocational schools and universities.
-There is a Lak newspaper, "Ilchi".
+There is a Lak newspaper, Ilchi.

 The standard Lak language is based on the dialect of the city of Kumukh.
 This city should not be confused with the Kumyk ethnic group, a Turkic people also present in the Caucasus.
 Lak has the following dialects: Kumukh, Vitskhi, Arakul, Balkhar, Shadni, Shalib, Vikhli, Kuli, and Kaya.

 Initially Lak by lexicon was found to be close to Dargin and the two were often combined in one Lak–Dargin subgroup of Dagestani languages.
 However, further research has led linguists to conclude that this association was insufficient.

 Phonology

 Consonants

-The consonants in orange are given by Schulze, but not by TITUS.
-The consonant /ʡ/ (grey) is given by TITUS, but not by Schulze.

-The sound transcribed here as a glottal stop is named rather ambiguously a "glottalic laryngeal" by both sources.
+According to Catford (1977), some dialects have /t͡p, d͡b, t͡pʼ/.

 Vowels

-Five vowels are presented as /a, e, i, o, u/.
-Three vowels /i, a, u/ are also pharyngealized as /iˤ, aˤ, uˤ/, and also have fronted allophones of [e, æ, œ].
+Five vowels are presented as /i, e, a, o, u/.
+Three vowels /i, a, u/ are also pharyngealized as /iˤ, aˤ, uˤ/, and also have allophones of [e, æ, œ].